Izak Senbahar

-Izak Senbahar is an entrepreneur, hotelier, and real estate developer.
+Izak Senbahar (born 1959) is an American hotelier and real estate developer.
 He is president of Alexico Group LLC, which is involved in luxury residential and hotel development.
-According to The Real Deal magazine, the combined value of the company’s projects in 2014 was approximately $2 billion.
+According to The Real Deal magazine, the combined value of the company's projects in 2014 was approximately $2 billion.

 Early life and education

-Born to a Jewish family, he is the son of Fani and Sabatay Senbahar.
+Born to a Jewish family in Istanbul, he is the son of Fani and Sabatay Senbahar.
 Senbahar graduated from Lycée Saint Michel in Istanbul.

-He holds a Bachelor’s degree in Mechanical Engineering from Catholic University of America, Washington D.C. and an MBA degree in Finance from NYU Stern School of Business.
+He moved to the United States aged 17 in 1977.
+He obtained a Bachelor's degree in mechanical engineering from Catholic University of America, Washington D.C. and an MBA degree in finance from New York University Stern School of Business.